 - Remaining positive about aging

-As for diet, people who live in blue zones tend:
+As for the Okinawas diet recipes, people who live in blue zones tend:

 - To eat less overall (especially compared to people who live in the West)

 When you eat like an Okinawan, you have the ability to live longer and healthier lives by providing a variety of nutrient-dense foods and encouraging a balanced lifestyle.

 We know that people who live in Blue Zone regions have some of the highest life expectancy rates in the world and Okinawa is part of that.
 The people of Okinawa eat primarily whole plant foods, including vegetables and beans.
 From that, most calories come from purple and orange sweet potatoes.

 Our next question, do Okinawans eat meat?
 Less than one percent of the Okinawa diet consists of meat, dairy and eggs as well as fish.
 The Okinawa Diet Plan is very anti-inflammatory, but also high in antioxidants.